WE BUILT THE TABLE THAT WAS MISSING.

 Nazmul H Azad Mishu, founder of Yaki Ya!

+Before Yaki Ya!, Mishu’s path was shaped by a deep interest in understanding people.
 He holds a Master’s degree in Linguistics and an MSc in Innovation and Entrepreneurship from the University of Warwick, later attending executive programmes in Entrepreneurship and Disruption Strategy at Harvard Business School.

 His academic background became the foundation of his entrepreneurial philosophy—combining behavioural thinking and strategic problem-solving with a deep respect for human connection.

+During his early career in financial technology, life looked stable on paper.
 But deep down, Mishu believed entrepreneurship should do more than generate profit—it should solve real problems, create belonging, and build systems that genuinely improve people’s lives.

 Entrepreneurship